tbensky/PhysicsLabs/README.md

 ## Lab 14: Transmission Line Exploration

 This lab explores the electrical properties of a coaxial transmission line, both from a theoretical and experimental perspective.
+A variety of measurment techiques are applied to a 1000 ft of RG-5U coaxial cable to find the capacitance (C) and inductuance (L) of the line.
+The lab then goes on to a variety of estimates of the characteristic impedance of the line from C and L and pulse propagation observations.

-The outcome is an estimate of the characteristic impedance of the transmission line.
+The core outcome is an estimate of the characteristic impedance of the transmission line.

 ### Documentation